dku-plant-futures/dku-plant-futures.github.io/content/post/2026-community-garden-steering-committee/index.md

     class="small"
 >}}

-I'm Xue Qiu, a librarian at DKU Library.
+I am Xue Qiu, Senior Coordinator for Outreach and Learning Resource Management at the DKU library.
 I joined the CGSC because I believe the garden is a living learning space that connects people through nature, creativity, and sustainability.
 I hope to enhance the garden's visibility through storytelling, library collaboration, and community engagement.

 **Thoughts and Ideas:**
 - **Plot Allocation:** Encourage broader participation by recruiting new members, including families and children.